How and when a generator can reduce the memory usage

 }

-as we are inevitably reading all the file contents into array.
+as we are inevitably reading the entire file into array.

 And only here generators are to the rescue!